kristoferlund/sui-wallet/README.md

 # A multiuser SUI wallet built on the Internet Computer (ICP)

 This multiuser Sui wallet allows the user to generate a Sui address by logging in with their Internet Identity.
 The user can then send and receive Sui tokens to other users.

-The backend canister uses the [Sui API](https://docs.sui.io/) to interact with the Sui blockchain.

-The frontend is built with React and Vite.

 > [!TIP]
 > Use this repository as a starting point for building your own multiuser Sui wallet on the Internet Computer.